 The foggy capital of England has more than just architectural monuments and lush buildings.
 The city has a big green heart—the famous gardens and parks.
 The cosy London gardens and parks hide away in the city centre and outer boroughs and are open to visitors who appreciate the tranquillity of nature.
 If you dream of seeing London up close and outside of all its tourist attractions, take the time to unwind in these natural gems.

-There are many London gardens and parks where you can relax and enjoy the wonderful surroundings while staying in the UK capital.
+There are many London gardens and parks to relax and enjoy the beautiful surroundings while staying in the UK capital.
 Some of these were once royal hunting grounds that have now become part of the city as it grew!

-Breaking down the best London gardens and parks, here is our list of where to go to enjoy some quality time in the green heart of London!
+Breaking down the best London gardens and parks, here is our list of places to enjoy some quality time in the green heart of London!

 1. St James’s Park

 The first on our list of the best London parks is St James’s, the oldest of the royal parks.
-It was marshland until drained by King Henry VIII and is now in the heart of ceremonial London.
+It was marshland until King Henry VIII drained it, and it is now in the heart of ceremonial London.

 The grounds cover 23 acres and are surrounded by three royal palaces, the oldest of which is Westminster—now the Houses of Parliament—, St James’s Palace, and Buckingham Palace.

-This tranquil park is perfect for relaxing, not to mention it is home to the famous pelicans, which are fed daily between 2:30 p.m. and 3:00 p.m., so take the chance!
-Plenty of other water birds also make their home on the lake’s two islands.
+This tranquil park is perfect for relaxing.
+It is also home to the famous pelicans, fed daily between 2:30 p.m. and 3:00 p.m., so take the chance!
+Plenty of other water birds also make their homes on the lake’s two islands.

 The park is open from 5:00 a.m. to midnight all year round.
-There are plenty of refreshment points, as well as two cafes to treat yourself to a cup of coffee or tea while surrounded by rich flora and fauna.
+There are plenty of refreshment points and two cafes where you can enjoy a cup of coffee or tea surrounded by rich flora and fauna.

 2. The Green Park